Residential income segregation: A behavioral model of the housing market: Mathematical analysis

 \subsection{General utility}

 In general, the utility function for $k$-buyers for choosing a location at distance $r$ from the center at time $t$ is

 where $0 \leq \beta \leq 1$.
 Since just the utility function is different from the previous section, the analysis is similar.
-In particular, the fixed point $P^\star(r)$ has the same functional form as in Eq. \eqref{eq:mathfixedpricealpha}, except that the ratio $A(r)/Z$ is replaced by $U^\star(r)/Z^\star$, where

-The problem is that we cannot explicitly solve for $P^\star(r)$ anymore, so we must use an iterative method.
-For each value of $\beta$, we start from the value of $Z^\star$ that we observe in the simulations, and solve Eq. \eqref{eq:mathfixedpricealpha} (up to the transformation $A(r)/Z \rightarrow U^\star(r)/Z^\star$) numerically for 10000 values of $r$, $0<r<R_{max}$.
-We then numerically compute $Z^\star$ from Eq. \eqref{eq:utility2} with the trapezoidal method, and iterate this procedure until convergence for $Z^\star$ is reached.
-As it can be seen in Fig. \ref{fig:generalbeta_analytical}, for small values of $\beta$ the prices are almost uniform across the city, due to the substitution effect between housing and non-housing consumption, whereas larger values of $\beta$ increase the slope of the price gradient.
+(The only technical difference is described in Appendix \ref{sec:genutility}).
+As can be seen in Fig. \ref{fig:prices-analytical}B, for small values of $\beta$ the prices are almost uniform across the city, due to the substitution effect between housing and non-housing consumption, whereas larger values of $\beta$ increase the slope of the price gradient.